Joshua27/BSynthesis/README.md

 The tool finally parallelizes synthesis for different library configurations in Java.
 Furthermore, we provide as many examples as necessary to find a unique solution without demanding an interaction with the user.
 We used a maximum timeout of 10 minutes.
+Some of the programs are constructed while others refer to real life applications like a scheduler managing the states of several processes.

 | Program              | Exact Library | Timeout      | Default Library | Timeout | Examples |
 |----------------------|---------------|---------|-----------------|---------|----------|